 - 3 ounces baby spinach

-- Cook the penne in a large pot of salted water according to the package directions.
+- Cook the pasta in a large pot of salted water according to the package directions.
 Reserve 1 cup of the cooking water then drain the pot.8 ounces penne

-- Add the sausage, onion, and garlic to a large frying pan over medium-high heat.
+- Add the sausage, onion, and garlic to a large skillet (frying pan) over medium-high heat.
 Cook, crumbling the sausages with a spoon, until the sausages are cooked, about 6-7 minutes.2 Italian sausages, 1 small onion, 3 cloves garlic

 - Add the tomato paste to the pan and stir it into the sausages.
 Let it caramelize for 2-3 minutes then add the wine or stock to deglaze the pan, scraping the bottom to release any flavorful bits that are stuck on.2 tablespoons tomato paste, ½ cup white wine or chicken stock